t-anssingh102/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/New-AzRecoveryServicesRestoreRequest.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`REQUEST <IRestoreRequest>`: Workload specific Backup policy object.
+`REQUEST <IRestoreRequest>`: Restore request object to be sent to the service.
   - `ObjectType <String>`: This property will be used as the discriminator for deciding the specific types in the polymorphic chain of types.

 ## RELATED LINKS